-Magazine Editors in Chief in the United States can expect to earn an average of $61K per year.
-Geographic location and career length each impact pay for this group, with the former having the largest influence.
-Female Magazine Editors in Chief make up most of the survey respondents at 75 percent.
-Some workers in this field — one in four — are not awarded benefits.
-Medical coverage is reported by a fair number and dental plans are enjoyed by roughly one-half.
+The average Magazine Editor in Chief in the United States can expect to rake in roughly $60K annually.
+Location is the biggest factor affecting pay for this group, followed by career duration.
+Some workers in this field — approximately one in four — are not awarded benefits.
+Medical coverage is reported by a strong majority and dental plans are enjoyed by just over two-fifths.
 Work is enjoyable for Magazine Editors in Chief, who typically claim high levels of job satisfaction.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Men are in the minority of survey respondents, with female Magazine Editors in Chief making up 72 percent.

 Job Description for Editor in Chief, Magazine

 The magazine editor in chief has supervisory and content control for their publication.
 Department editors typically directly report to the editor in chief, and these editors serve as a conduit between the editor in chief and the magazine's writers, photographers, layout designers and other employees.
 The magazine editor in chief often holds regular meetings with the publication's other editors, in which these subordinate editors pitch, gain approval for, describe progress on and discuss issues with planned content.
 The editor in chief must provide appropriate, timely feedback that these subordinates can use in creating and editing magazine content.Read More...

 All content (including revisions) may ultimately be reviewed by editor in chief for final approval.
 Additionally, the editor in chief assesses current and proposed content for how it fits with the magazine's branding and masthead statements.
 Typically, the editor in chief of a magazine also represents their publication as a spokesperson, and they may provide regular content for the magazine in the form of a written column.